 Sebastian Weydner-Volkmann (née Sebastian Volkmann) is a post-doctoral researcher in Philosophy and Applied Ethics.
 He works at the University of Freiburg’s Centre for Security and Society and Husserl Archive, where he has been part of the research staff since Mai 2012.
-As part of the EU FP7 project XP-DITE, he has developed a framework for the ethical evaluation of airport checkpoints.
-Currently, he is Administrative Manager of the Centre for Security and Society and involved in establishing the tri-national graduate academy SERIOR.
-Furthermore, he is part of the research and teaching staff at Freiburg’s Department of Philosophy.
+For two interim periods, he took the position as Administrative Manager of the Centre for Security and Society.
+Currently, he leads the Freiburg research contribution to the EU H2020 project TRESSPASS.
+Furthermore, he is part of the research and teaching staff at Freiburg’s Department of Philosophy and is involved in establishing the tri-national graduate academy SERIOR.

 Telephone: +49 (0)761 203 – 97727

 Since 1.
 Mai 2012, Sebastian Weydner-Volkmann (née Sebastian Volkmann) has been working at the University of Freiburg’s Husserl Archive and Centre for Security and Society.
 Since October 2017, he is a member of the regular teaching and research staff at the Department of Philosophy.